Accessibility Tools

 • Consider scaffolding as a key facet of adaptive teaching (high challenge, high support)

-• Understand adaptive reaching in relation to supporting high need pupils
+• Understand adaptive reaching in relation to supporting high-needs pupils

 Session 2: Consider the 3As model for adaptive teaching and the central role of scaffolding